Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Preliminaries

-The main notions that we investigate in this work are paths and cycles. \ca graphs always have multiple edge relations~$R_e$ that are labelled with generators $e\in E$ that generate the associate \ca group.
+The main notions that we investigate in this work are paths and cycles. \ca graphs have multiple edge relations~$R_e$ that are labelled with generators $e\in E$ of the associate \ca group.
 Hence, all paths and cycles will be labelled with generators to differentiate the kind of steps that lead from one vertex to the next.
-Take note that we use variables $e,e_i$, etc.\ for generators and not for individual edges.